jeffz2/miRNA_SZ_BP/README.md

 # miRNA_SZ_BP

 Repository for files and code used for normalization and analysis in microRNA analysis of schizophrenic and bipolar samples.
-This repository contains two folders, (1) with the miRNA expression data and (2) with sample data along with R scripts containing the code ran during normalization and analysis of the data.
+This repository contains two folders, (1) with the miRNA expression data and sample information and (2) with sample data along with R scripts containing the code ran during normalization and analysis of the data.

 ```
 1: Data